 Axolotl Aquariums

-Keeping an axolotl as a pet is a very unique experience that not many aquarists have enjoyed.
+Keeping an axolotl as a pet is a unique experience not many aquarists have enjoyed.

-These amphibians are relatively hardy and make great pets.
-But they are unique and you need to consider the requirements for an axolotl tank before getting your pet.
+These amphibians are relatively hardy and make great pets, but they are unique critters, and you need to consider the requirements for an axolotl tank before getting your pet.

 With a Custom Aquarium, you can give your axolotl a long and happy life (10-15 years under proper care!).